 |Liberty Mutual||Safe Drivers|

 |Esurance||Drivers with a DUI|

 Best Car Insurance Companies in Texas

-Our Geeks considered complaint data and reviews to find the best car insurance companies in Texas.
-The table below summarizes the results of our research:
+We considered complaint data and reviews to identify the best car insurance companies in Texas.
+When the dust settled, the following carriers made the cut:

 Minimum Car Insurance Requirements in Texas

 In Texas, drivers are required by law to purchase car insurance that meets the following minimum liability limits: